 General Lewis is an Air Cavalry officer who has commanded Soldiers at all levels up to brigade level, including the 159th Combat Aviation Brigade, 101st Airborne Division in Afghanistan during OPERATION ENDURING FREEDOM and the 1-227th Aviation Regiment and 1-7 Cavalry (Air), 1st Cavalry Division in Iraq during OPERATION IRAQI FREEDOM.

-Brigadier General Lewis has served at the highest levels of the Department of Defense as the Senior Military Assistant to the Deputy Secretary of the Defense, as the Military Assistant to the Under Secretary of Defense for Acquisition, Technology and Logistics as well as the Military Assistant to the Chairman of the OSD Defense Business Board.
+Major General Lewis has served at the highest levels of the Department of Defense as the Senior Military Assistant to the Deputy Secretary of the Defense, as the Military Assistant to the Under Secretary of Defense for Acquisition, Technology and Logistics as well as the Military Assistant to the Chairman of the OSD Defense Business Board.
 He has been an Aide-de- Camp to the Commanding General, Eighth United States Army, trained aviation and cavalry units twice at the United States Army’s National Training Center and served in several operational assignments in heavy and light units across the United States, Europe and Korea.